entur/netex-validator-java/README.md

 The library offers default implementations for:
 - XPath validation
-- NeTEx id uniqueness
+- NeTEx id uniqueness validation
-- NeTEx reference consistency
+- NeTEx reference consistency check

 The library can be extended with custom NetexValidator implementations (see [Antu](https://github.com/entur/antu) for examples of Entur-specific validators)